thuban87/clarity/docs/Project Summary.md

 - "I don't deserve accommodations" (despite doctor, ACCESS, ADA all saying you do)
 - Rehearsing arguments with math teacher that haven't happened yet
 - Couldn't even win in your own imagination
-- Mom's validation withholding voice playing on repeat
+- Parents' validation withholding voice playing on repeat

 **The pattern:**
 - Spirals happen when you're NOT at your PC (can't access Claude Code therapy sessions)